-- § 40.1.
-Duplex Houses and Apartments - A. Purpose.
-For the purpose of promoting the more efficient use of land, in keeping with the protection of the quality of life and ecology, and at the same time giving relief to those with problems of obtaining adequate housing, the Board of Appeals may approve a special permit authorizing the new construction of duplex houses or the conversion of single family dwellings to apartments, consistent with the following conditions. - B. New Construction. lots of one acre or more are required for new construction; the duplex shall not exceed 3,000 sq ft; the requirements of paragraph D shall be met. - C. Conversion.
+- § 40.1 Duplex Houses and Apartments - A. Purpose.
+For the purpose of promoting the more efficient use of land, in keeping with the protection of the quality of life and ecology, and at the same time giving relief to those with problems of obtaining adequate housing, the Board of Appeals may approve a special permit authorizing the new construction of duplex houses or the conversion of single family dwellings to apartments, consistent with the following conditions. - B. New Construction. lots of one acre or more are required for new construction; the duplex shall not exceed 3,000 sq. ft.; the requirements of paragraph D shall be met. - C. Conversion.
 Conversion of single family dwellings in any zoning district except the Seashore District and the Water Resource Protection District may be approved by special permit from the Board of Appeals.
-Lots shall meet current minimum lot area requirements; no more than one apartment in addition to the primary dwelling unit may be created from any one single family dwelling; the floor area of the secondary dwelling unit shall not exceed 50% of that of the primary dwelling unit; the floor area of the secondary dwelling unit shall not exceed 600 sq ft. - Requirements.
+Lots shall meet current minimum lot area requirements; no more than one apartment in addition to the primary dwelling unit may be created from any one single family dwelling; the floor area of the secondary dwelling unit shall not exceed 50% of that of the primary dwelling unit; the floor area of the secondary dwelling unit shall not exceed 600 sq. ft. - D. Requirements.
 All new construction or conversions shall comply with the following. - 1.
 All applicable provisions of the building, health and safety codes, as determined by the Building Commissioner and Board of Health shall be met. - 2.
 One unit shall be owner occupied. - 3.
 The applicant shall demonstrate that the new construction or conversion is essential to provide needed housing. - 4.
-The new construction or conversion is compatible with and will not derogate from or be detrimental to the neighborhood. - Section 50, Area and Height regulations of this bylaw. - The use is in harmony with the general purpose and intent of the bylaw.
+The new construction or conversion is compatible with and will not derogate from or be detrimental to the neighborhood. - 5.
+Section 50, Area and Height regulations of this bylaw. - 6.
+The use is in harmony with the general purpose and intent of the bylaw. - § 40.2 Accessory Dwelling Unit - A. The purposes of this bylaw are to: - 1.
+Increase the number of moderately priced, year-round rental dwelling units in Truro; - 2.
+Encourage a more economical and energy-efficient use of the Town's housing supply; and - 3.
+Provide homeowners with a means of obtaining rental income to defray housing costs. - B. Requirements - 1.
+One Accessory Dwelling Unit (ADU) per buildable lot may be allowed in any zoning district by obtaining an ADU Permit from the Planning Board. - 2.
+An ADU may be established within or attached to a principal dwelling, principal structure, or accessory structure, or constructed as a detached unit, and must be located on the same lot as the primary dwelling. - 3.
+The ADU must be in conformity with the State Building Code, Title V of the State Sanitary Code and all applicable town health, building, zoning and other local laws and regulations. - 4.
+An ADU within or attached to a principal dwelling, principal structure or accessory structure that is a pre-existing nonconforming use or structure shall not increase any existing nonconformity or create a new nonconformity without first obtaining a Permit or Variance, respectively, from the Zoning Board of Appeals.